philbooth/surch/README.md

 Call `delete(id)`,
-where `id` identifies the document that you want to delete:
+where `id` identifies the document that you wish to delete:

 ```js
 index.delete('ffox2');